mystasly48/ToshitaiRecorder/README.md

 You need to install rtmpdump and ffmpeg.

-Also, if you are Windows user, you need to the environment that can run bash script.
+Also, if you are Windows user, you need an environment that can run bash script.
 I recommend Git Bash.

 ## Usage